tdvuong12/ConCat/README.md

 and repeat multi-stage tasks upon triggering the floating widget.
 In doing so, we will need permission to access user’s data and other applications on the phone.

+## Proposed restructuring of README and Milestone report:

+* Motivation and Purpose
+* Aim
+* User stories (continued) - need at least 4
+* Complete set of features and explanation - tools used during the process of development
+  1. Widget
+  2. App launcher
+* Explaining user flow and reference